Preserve a Prominent Part of the Breast During Surgery in Austin, TX

 Recovery after nipple-sparing breast reconstruction starts at the facility after your surgery is finished.
 Upon returning home, patients are encouraged to continue to avoid strenuous activity for four to six weeks in order to give their new breasts time to properly heal.
 Many patients return to work within four to six weeks of their surgery.
 Recovery from surgery will vary based on whether you have a lumpectomy or mastectomy and will also depend on how the reconstruction was performed—whether an implant was used or flap reconstruction was done.

 Download Our Breast Reconstruction Post-Operative Care Guides

 We've compiled detailed post-operative care instructions to best equip our breast reconstruction patients throughout their recovery process.
 To ensure the best and safest recovery, your plan encompasses appropriate prescriptions and clear directions towards maintaining your comfort to get you back to normal life and activity as soon as possible.
 Individual patients respond uniquely, and the type of procedure may differ, but these basic guidelines will help you along your journey.

 What Are the Options for Women Who Are Not Candidates for this Procedure?

 At Austin Plastic & Reconstructive Surgery, women who are not good candidates for nipple-sparing breast reconstruction may choose to have a new physical nipple created from the skin at the top of the breast mound that is later tattooed for natural coloration, to have just the tattooing done, or to have no appearance of a nipple at all.
-Tattooing is offered in Dr. Fisher's office by a licensed medical tattooist with more than 10 years of experience in nipple-areolar complex restoration.
-Dr. Fisher works with each patient to help her be as informed as possible when making this very personal decision.
+Tattooing is offered at Austin Plastic & Reconstructive Surgery by certified medical tattooists Africa Maldonado and Kathleen Miller, both with significant experience in nipple-areolar complex restoration.
+Your surgeon will discuss options with you so that you are as informed as possible when making this very personal decision.